simpledevio/js-training-grounds/src/content/docs/contributing/markdown.md

 ## Unordered lists

-Use dashes or asterisks to create unordered lists.
+You can use dashes or asterisks to create unordered lists.
 On JS Training Grounds, we use dashes.

 ```md
 -